Oxford Clinical Neuroimaging Course

 HOW DO I SIGN-UP?

 The course is hosted in “Canvas” the University of Oxford virtual learning platform.
-You can sign up and register for the course via the University of Oxford Shop here.
+Once, the sign-ups reopen, the link to the University of Oxford Store will be available here.

 Where did the idea for the course come from?